Alexander-Evans-Moncloa/FPGA-pong-game-from-scratch/README.md

 - **RegisterFile:** Design files for the Register File module.
 - **VGAController:** VGA interface design files for generating the game display.
 - **README.md:** Project overview and description.
-- **Reports:** Includes detailed documentation of the project, such as:
-  - `aeem20_individual_report.pdf`: Detailed individual project report for turbine blade optimization.
-  - `team3_report_final.pdf`: Final report for team-based blackbox generator and turbine farm optimization.

 ## Getting Started
 1. Clone this repository: